taranvohra/Siteglide-docs/ecommerce/get-started-ecommerce/cart-checkout-and-quotes/product-grouping.md

 ### What are Product Attributes?

 On Siteglide, we provide the Attributes feature- which allows you to merge these multiple varieties into a single Product with options.
-Users choose which Attributes to select as they add the Product to the Cart, and the Price can be adjusted accordingly.
-Follow these links to find out more about [managing Attributes in the Admin](https://help.siteglide.com/article/188-products-attributes), or [outputting them as options Front End](/ecommerce/get-started-ecommerce/cart-checkout-and-quotes/product-views/attribute-selection/attribute-layouts.md).
+Users choose which Attributes to select as they add the Product to the Cart, and the Price can be adjusted accordingly. [outputting them as options Front End](/ecommerce/get-started-ecommerce/cart-checkout-and-quotes/product-views/attribute-selection/attribute-layouts.md).

 ### What was Product Grouping?